poonam2308/ViTsGraphicalPerception/README.md

 #### How it works
 - Stimulus Generation (Data): [src/ClevelandMcGill](src/ClevelandMcGill) modules to build task specific images
 - Network: [src/Models](src/Models) modules to define the three types (CvT, Swin, vViT) network architecture used in the paper
-- Training: [src/Experiments](src/Experiments) modules to perform training on CvT, Swin and vVit on generated data.
-Please data is generated during the training process and it is not saved in the disk.
+- Training: [src/Experiments](src/Experiments) modules to perform training on CvT, Swin and vViT on generated data.
+Please note *data* is generated during the training process and it is not saved in the disk.
 It can be easily produced with the stimuli generation step.
 - Evaluation: [src/TestEvaluation](src/TestEvaluation) modules to evaluate the trained checkpoints (weights) on the test dataset.
 - Analysis: [src/Analysis](src/Analysis) modules to compare CvT, Swin, and vViT to human performance on the same synthetic stimuli.